rossptacek/rossptacek.github.io/MGF1106/voting/vt3-borda.md

   * The Borda count method does not satisfy the majority criterion.
   * The Borda count method does satisfy the majority loser criterion.
   * The Borda count method does not satisfy the Condorcet criterion.
+  * The Borda count method does not satisfy the IIA criterion.
 * Demonstrate how teaming works under the Borda count.
-* Determine how voters may vote tactically (burying) under the plurality method.
+* Determine how voters may vote tactically (burying) under the Borda count method.

 [Next: VT4 - Elimination Methods]({{basedir}}/vt4-elimination.html)